The Wire

 cybersecurity tips for students

 Back-to-school time is exciting.
-But in the rush to fill pencil boxes and buy notebooks, parents sometimes forget about the digital safety aspects of preparing their kids for school.
-Using good cybersecurity tips for students should begin early and follow students to college.
+But in the rush to buy pencils, pens and notebooks, parents sometimes forget about digital safety when preparing their kids for school.
+Good cybersecurity practices should begin early and follow students to college.

 Students 5 to 7 years old: Children in this age group don’t typically carry cellphones, but some do.
 Some kids might have tablets they use to play games or watch videos that parents have approved.
-However, be aware that some tablets have integrated browsers.
-When connected to Wi-Fi, tablets can access the internet, giving kids access to websites their parents might prefer they avoid.
+But be aware that some tablets have integrated browsers.
+When connected to Wi-Fi, tablets can access the internet, letting kids see websites their parents might prefer they avoid.
 Look for parental control software or an app compatible with the operating system of these basic tablets to insure they only browse approved sites.

 Open communication

 Getting kids into a “digital safety” mindset isn’t difficult.
-Parents should be honest with them, tell them the risks, and sit down with them to make a digital safety plan together.
+Parents should be honest, tell them the risks, and sit down with them to make a digital safety plan together.
 Some parents worry about their child’s reaction when they discuss some of these suggestions.
 Remind them that they are on your wireless plan and you want them to be safe.
-These simple, easy cybersecurity tips for students can help ensure they get out the door and off to school as safely as possible.
+These simple cybersecurity tips can help students get out the door and off to school as safely as possible.

 Because technology and the internet change so rapidly, it can be difficult to keep track of which websites and apps your kids should have access to and which they should avoid.
 Fortunately, there are plenty of tools to help.